bridgetkromhout/devops-against-humanity/README.md

 [Shared Google Doc](https://docs.google.com/spreadsheets/d/1OKgmjNz8l7skYfrbrOtYT6QmSf_y-BzZOWJWZC3tbUQ/edit#gid=0)

 Add your awesome ideas to the shared doc.
 Then copy it, edit it to your liking, sorting and removing anything you don't like.
-I ended up going with a standard of 4 underscores for each line, since otherwise they can take up too much room on the cards.
+I ended up going with a standard of five underscores for each blank, since otherwise they can take up too much room on the cards.

 I wouldn't be sad if someone wanted to merge in my cleanup/adds/changes to the shared doc, although I don't have time right now.
 This is the actual doc I used for generating the PDFs in this repo: